-Weather, road, and other local conditions will influence the route chosen on each tour and we may run the tour in reverse if required, clients should be flexible in this regard.
+Weather, roads, and other local conditions will influence the route chosen on each tour and we may run the tour in reverse if required, clients should be flexible in this regard.
 Clients should be equipped with an open mind and a spontaneous disposition in order to best enjoy the superb offerings of Uganda.

 (Clients fly into / out of Entebbe airport.
 Transfers and pre / post tour nights can be booked through Drifters for the Lake Heights Hotel near Entebbe or Adrift Camp in Jinja.
 Meals are available.)